Kenneth-Macharia/BlockChain-App/README.md

 - Test tasks:

    1. Check the current blockchain on both hubs.
-   2. Create a record on either hubs (Give it a moment to forge & sync)
+   2. Create a record on either hubs and give it a moment to forge & sync.
    3. Verify the record exists on the hub created on and the other one as well.

 - When a peer hub adds a new record, it prompts the other peer hubs to update